 Running is the best way to see new areas and I’ll normally have a quick look at Google maps and Strava before heading off.
 Yes I’ve been lost on occasion but having a smart phone with offline maps downloaded is usually enough to save me and put me back on track.
 I’ll try to run an area first before riding it to make sure that it is safe in terms of traffic, roads and hazards.

 I normally spend upwards of 15 hours a week training which can take its toll if you don’t plan accordingly.
 Of course if you just want to stay fit and not compete you could easily halve this.
-I try to get workouts finished early in the day, Alyson will be up, the kids will be asleep and the Asian sun and heat isn’t as intense as late on in the day.
-If you leave it till the afternoon it can often get missed or forgotten and of course I don’t want my training to disrupt family time or our travels too much.”
+I try to get workouts finished early in the day.
+My wife will be up, the kids will be asleep and the Asian sun and heat isn’t as intense as late on in the day.
+If you leave it ’till the afternoon it can often get missed or forgotten and of course, I don’t want my training to disrupt family time or our travels too much.”

-Vegan Layla Has Lost Weight and is Keeping the Weight Off While Travelling
+Vegan Layla on Weight Loss and Keeping the Weight Off While Travelling

 Layla is a glowing picture of health and her diet is obviously helping.